Desz01ate/ModelGenerator/ModelGenerator.Core/Resources/README.txt

 you can write any language into the .fmt file with embeded directives

-directives are split into 2 categories : Header and Decorator
+directives are split into 3 categories : Header, Decorator and Repeater

 Possible Header directives:
     - [REQUIRED] @typdef:filepath